 At 18 years old, George was diagnosed with pheochromocytoma, a rare and debilitating disease that continuously challenged him throughout his life.
 Yet for the next two decades, George always fought the odds, exceeding his physicians’ outlook on survival by a magnitude of order, and thereby going on to accomplish more than one could possibly imagine in a single lifetime.
 Notwithstanding the complications and symptoms of his rare and evolving cancer, George lived his life without the fear of physical and mental challenge, without the envy of good health, without the fear of death, and without letting on to most of those people around him that he suffered pain and the inconvenience of ongoing treatments and surgeries and the use of daily medication to help him cope with the symptoms of his disease.
 George lived his life to the very fullest until the end, and yet his drive, motivation, passion, kindness, humility, and mischievous humor was always endless and a source of inspiration to all.

-George is survived by his parents, Philip and Tricia Lin, of Cincinnati, OH, and by his brother, Frank Lin, of New York, NY.
+George is survived by his parents, Philip garage door service boca raton Tricia Lin, of Cincinnati, OH, and by his brother, Frank Lin, of New York, NY.